learn-js/learn-js.github.com/canvassing/index.md

 ## Free companion tools/resources

-#### canvas-adventure

-Learn many of the concepts in the book through a command-line adventure game!
-The book and game work well together: try out real-world examples with the adventure game, learn in depth with the book!

 #### Online interactive workshops

 You can also work through many of the examples through interactive tutorials at learnjs.io/canvassing (not up yet, but soon!).